officegeek/keaonline/cybersecurity/recourses.md

 </span>

 # Recourses

+## The Bits and Bytes of Computer Networking
+This course is part of the Google IT Support Professional Certificate offered by Coursera.

+This course is designed to provide a full overview of computer networking.
+We’ll cover everything from the fundamentals of modern networking technologies and protocols to an overview of the cloud to practical applications and network troubleshooting - [The Bits and Bytes of Computer Networking](https://www.coursera.org/learn/computer-networking?irclickid=TEs3y30S1xyPWT%3AQ-OUPCU2lUkF2qMQCl2zeXE0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=1193463&utm_content=b2c#syllabus)

 ## OWASP (Open Web Application Security Project)
 OWASP is a non-profit organization that provides numerous free resources related to web application security.
 They offer guides, cheat sheets, tools, and best practices for securing web applications - [owasp.org](https://owasp.org)